![if IE]> <![endif]>

 Learn more in MetLife Investment Management’s ESG Investment Policy >

-Guided by our recently established purpose statement, MetLife examined its approach to environmental stewardship and commitment to ensuring the health and wellbeing of our customers, employees and stakeholders in the communities in which we operate.
+Guided by our purpose statement, MetLife examined its approach to environmental stewardship and commitment to ensuring the health and wellbeing of our customers, employees and stakeholders in the communities in which we operate.
 To better align our investment portfolio to our core corporate values, MetLife’s general account portfolio will no longer invest in, and is in the process of divesting from: 1) manufacturers of automatic and/or semi-automatic assault weapons intended for sale to civilians; 2) direct producers of controversial weapons, including cluster munitions, landmines, biological and chemical weapons; and 3) manufacturers of finished tobacco, e-cigarette and vaping products.
 Additionally, MetLife’s general account portfolio has committed to not make new investments in: 1) miners or utilities deriving 25% or more of their revenue from thermal coal; and 2) companies that hold at least 20% of their oil reserves in oil sands.
-We aim to implement these screens and applicable divestments prior to year-end 2020.

-Carbon neutrality means eliminating or offsetting all greenhouse gas (GHG) emissions across a company’s operations.
-For MetLife, this goal applies to GHG emissions from all of MetLife’s owned and leased properties across the world, as well as its fleet of automobiles in the Auto & Home business line (Scope 1 and 2 Emissions).
-The goal also applies to the Company’s employee business travel (Scope 3 emissions).
+Carbon neutral, or carbon neutrality, means eliminating or offsetting all greenhouse gas (GHG) emissions across a company’s operations.
+For MetLife, in 2021, this goal applied to GHG emissions from all of MetLife’s owned and leased properties across the world, as well as its fleet of automobiles (Scope 1 and 2 emissions).
+The goal also applies to the company’s employee business travel (Scope 3 emissions).

-MetLife has a longstanding commitment to environmental stewardship, and we are proud to be the first U.S. insurer to achieve carbon neutrality — an achievement we have maintained for the past four years.
+MetLife has a longstanding commitment to environmental stewardship, and we are proud to be the first U.S. insurer to achieve carbon neutrality — an achievement we have maintained for the past six years.

 For us, carbon neutrality involves both immediate action on climate change and a long-term transition to a low-carbon economy.
 Every year, we make significant progress toward reducing our energy and greenhouse gas emissions and continue to explore additional ways to mitigate climate change while making a positive impact on our communities around the world.
 An example of this includes implementing energy efficiency and energy reduction projects across our global facilities, such as completing lighting upgrades, setting automatic timers for electronics, installing energy-saving window coatings, and calibrating computers to low power settings.

-We communicate progress on sustainability year-round using multiple channels including our annual sustainability report (see the 2019 report), social media engagement, news releases posted on MetLife.com, and active engagement at both in-person and virtual events, as well as thought leadership.
+We communicate progress on sustainability year-round using multiple channels including our annual sustainability report, social media engagement, news releases posted on MetLife.com, and active engagement at both in-person and virtual events, as well as thought leadership.